PocketMine/RubberBand/README.md

 ### Features

-* Multiple frontend threads.
+* Multiple frontend receive workers.
-* One thread per server.
+* One send worker per server.
 * Assign each server to a group to load balance between them, for example, multiple lobbies so you can always accept new players.
 * Seamless server-to-server transfer.
 * Proxy only needs a single config, an API key.
 Everything else is done by the servers.